lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-audience.jpg" alt="Giskard Hub - screens">

 Currently the target audience is AI engineers, ML and security teams willing to secure their enterprise chatbot.
-Giskard partners with brands in the following domains: finance, insurance, automobile industry...
+Giskard partners with brands in the following domains: finance, insurance, automotive, retail, healthcare, and tech.

+- **Technical profiles** (AI engineers, ML and security teams) want a structured way to know whether their agent actually works as expected, and to have something to look at when things go wrong.
+- **Non technical profiles (project managers, business owners)** want to make sure their chatbots their team is releasing won't break up or misbehave in production, upset customers and possibly damage their brand reputation.

 Our tagline insists on this one thing: "find vulnerabilities in AI agents before users do".
 The Giskard SDK + the Hub provide an infrastructure that addresses it.